ChiliEater/gloom-rs/report/report.md

 - `tightness` controls the number of loops in the spiral.
 Larger values lead to more tightly wound spirals.
 - `numBranches` determines the number of branches in the spiral pattern.

-These variables can then be used to determine the spiral pattern using the following equation :
+These variables can then be used to determine the spiral pattern using the following equation:

 $$
 \mathrm{Spiral} = (\mathrm{n_{branches}\times angle+tightness\times radius})\%[2\pi]
 $$

 The idea is that when the radius increases, the angle has to decrease in order to keep the value constant, thus creating a spiral pattern.
 We use a modulo $2\pi$ to render the spiral across the whole range of possible angles.
-This formula is then implemented in the fragment shader :
+This formula is then implemented in the fragment shader:

 ```glsl
 float spiral = mod(numBranches*angle +  tightness * sqrt(sqrt(radius)) * cos(time/20), 2.0 * 3.141592653);
 int condition = int(radius >= spiralStart && radius <= spiralEnd && spiral >= 0.0 && spiral <= 1);
 color = condition*color_1+(1-condition)*color_2;
 ```

 Note that instead of simply using the radius we used $\mathrm{radius}^{1/4}$ to have a more visually pleasing spacing between the branches.
 We also added a time variable that makes the spiral spin and switch direction.

 The `condition` variable checks wether a pixel is in the radius range defined by `spiralStart` and `spiralEnd` and if the spiral equation is valid for this pixel.
-The thickness of the branches can be modified by changing the final boolean : `spiral<=thickness` (with a maximum of $2\pi$)
+The thickness of the branches can be modified by changing the final boolean: `spiral<=thickness` (with a maximum of $2\pi$)

 ![](img/spiral.png)